-Having a presentation talking about informatics, websites, file types and other IT concepts?
-Here are a few ideas on how to make it more visual and remembered by the audience.
+Having a presentation talking about informatics, websites, file types, and other IT concepts?
+Here are a few IT icons ideas to make it more visual and remembered by the audience.

 Explaining computer science and IT topics can get quite complex.
 A good idea is to illustrate them with simple icons: whether you’re talking about Internet communication, data, or various digital media types.

 This article is an overview of using IT icons we designed to help people communicate visually.

 >> download an editable set of these IT ppt icons here

 However, the ideas here are general.
 Feel free to apply them as inspiration for any images you use.

 Getting a specific IT symbol is not easy if you use several sources of icons, you can get an ugly inconsistent look for your documents.
 And is far from being professional.
 Some problems you can face are: